Ainslie Embree: Professional accomplishments

-Awards
+Awards and honours

-Embree was awarded multiple citations and honorary degrees, including an honorary Doctor of Letters from Columbia University in 2009.
+Embree was awarded multiple citations and honorary degrees, including honorary Doctor of Letters from Columbia University in 2009.
 One of the citations of which he was most proud, however, was Columbia University's Mark Van Doren Award (1985), a student-selected commendation to a professor "who has distinguished himself in scholarship and teaching and who possesses...humanity, devotion to the truth, and inspiring leadership."